 - Switching speed: 1/25, 000 sec

 Miller Digital Infinity Vs Lincoln Viking 3350: A Detailed Comparison

-According to our market research, the helmets of Miller and Lincoln have always been the favorite for welders.
-Although both of them have some drawbacks, they have some specialized features to make the welding more accurate while protecting the welder from dust and light.
+According to my research, the helmets of Miller and Lincoln have always been a favorite for welders.
+Although both of them have some drawbacks, they have specialized features to make the welding more accurate while protecting the welder from dust and light.

 Let’s look at some of the features.

 Miller Digital Infinity is a stylish black welding helmet.
 This helmet uses clear-light lens technology.
 For this reason, four modes of digital versatility, high definition, and natural color view are offered by Miller for expert intense welding and cutting applications.

 Or, you can try Lincoln Viking 3350 series welding helmets.
 4C™ lens technology offers you outstanding optical clarity and a widescreen view with no graphics at all.
 Also, 4 Arc sensors will help you to weld the material with perfection.

 2. Power Control